ayushtibra/Hamburger-Ordering-Application/README.md

 Project hosted on Firebase-
 [See Demo](https://burger-create-63d20.firebaseapp.com/)

-This is a responsive web app(ReactJS) initially retrives the initail ingredients from firebase.
+This is a <b>responsive</b> web app(ReactJS) initially retrives the initail ingredients from firebase.
 You can add more ingredients and then to Order you have to SignUp to continue.
 Without SignUp you can't order the burger and can't access the orders page.<br />
 You will automatically redirected to SignUp page if you access orders page.<br />
 After successfulyy registered, you have to login as a User.<br />
 After loggin you can now add ingredients to the burger and order it.<br />
-All the details of burger appear on modal and you can
+All the details of burger appear on modal and you can now order it or cancel it.<br />
+Your burger appear of screen and there is form to submit your personal details like Name, Phone number, Address to deliver burger at your location. <br />
+After submitting form your order placed succesfully and you can see it on orders page.<br />

+Activities in App:-

+## 1. Main Page
+This page shows your initial burger with no ingredients added, the burger data is fetched from firebase.
+You have to Log IN to place a burger or to modify a burger.

 Any Queries and feedback regarding this project would be appreciable- Queries -
 1) How to install this project on your local machine?
-2) Anything

 Feedback -
 1) Find any errors please let me know